1 California Temporary Emergency Transit Lanes

 Temporary emergency transit lanes were approved in April 2021 and installed along segments of California, Clay and Sacramento streets.
 In January 2022, the project was approved to become permanent with some modifications.

-• On designated segments of Clay and Sacramento streets between Franklin and Kearny streets, temporary emergency transit lanes introduce new parking restrictions in the right-hand curbside parking lane during the hours the transit lane is in effect.
+• On designated segments of Clay and Sacramento streets between Franklin and Kearny streets, transit lanes introduce new parking restrictions in the right-hand curbside parking lane during the hours the transit lane is in effect.

 • Two blocks of AM and PM peak transit lanes that were added to the project as part of the permanent legislation in 2022 on Clay Street, between Mason and Taylor and between Jones and Leavenworth, will be installed in 2023.
 Currently, there are trees overhanging into the curbside lane on these blocks that prevent a bus from operating.
 After the trees are replaced, bus lanes will be installed on these blocks.